 Here, $E$, $E_D$, and $E_N$ denote the exceptional divisors on $\Blow_Z X$, $\Blow_{Z\times \boxx}(\Deform_Z X)$, and $\Blow_Z (\Normal_Z X)$, respectively. \end{thm} \begin{proof} As before, use Proposition \ref{noetherian.1} to reduce to the case where $S\in \Sch_{noeth}$.
-With this assumption, this was proven in \cite[Theorem 7.5.4]{logDM} for $\infC$ stable.
-Our generalization to the unstable case modifies three parts of the proof detailed below.
+With this assumption, this was proven in \cite[Theorem 7.5.4]{logDM} in the stable setting.
+Our generalization to the unstable case modifies parts of the proof detailed below.

 In Step 3 of the proof of \cite[Theorem 7.5.4]{logDM}, we use Proposition \ref{Ori.66} instead of \cite[Proposition 7.4.2]{logDM}.